 Using "live folders" (OneDrive/Dropbox/Google Drive/iCloud, et al.)

 We strongly advise against using live folders to host your project source, as these external applications will periodically lock your files in order to do their own job and sync your files with the cloud.
-This can cause issues when building projects and in rare/extreme circumstances can result in project save errors.

 The File Watcher